 In many educational settings and contexts throughout the world, there remains an assumption that teachers are the possessors of knowledge which is to be imparted to students, and that this happens in neutral, impartial and objective ways.
 However, learning is about making meaning, and learners can experience the same teaching in very different ways.
 Students (as well as teachers) are part of complex social, cultural, political, ideological and personal circumstances, and current experiences of learning will depend in part on previous ones, as well as on age, gender, social class, culture, ethnicity, varying abilities and more.

 IAFOR has several annual conferences on education, exploring common themes in different ways to develop a shared research agenda that develops interdisciplinary discussion, heightens intercultural awareness and promotes international exchange.

-The speakers below, among others, have presented their research at IAFOR's conferences on cultural and area studies.
+The following speakers, among others, have presented their research at IAFOR's conferences on education.